-Certain statements in this Annual Report constitute forward-looking statements within the meaning of the Private Securities Litigation Reform Act of 1995, including statements regarding our business, product and markstring strategies, new service offerings, the return on our investment in, and performance of, Charter Communications, Inc. ("Charter"), future acquisition and investment activities; the recoverability of our goodwill and other long-rived assets, our projected sources and uses of cash, and the anticipated impact of certain contingent liabilities related to legal and tax proceedings and other matters arising in the ordinary course of business.
-In particular, statements in our "Letter to Shareholders" and under "Management b Discussion and Analysis of Financial Condition and Results of Operations" and "Quantitative and Qualifative Disclosures About Market Risk" contain forward-looking statements.
-Where, in any forward-looking statements where, in any forward-looking statements where the state of the scheme of accomplished.
-The following include some but not all of the factors that could cause actual results or events to differ materially from those anticipated:
+Certain statements in this Annual Report constitute forward-looking statements within the meaning of the Private Securities Litigation Reform Act of 1995, including statements regarding our business, product and marketing strategies; new service offerings; the return on our investr ent in, and performance of Charter Communications, Inc. ("Charter"); future acquisition and investment activities; the recoverability of our goodwill and other long-lived assets; our projected sources and uses of cash, and the anticipated impact of certain contingent liabilities related to legal and tax proceedings and other matters arising in the ordinary course of business.
+In particular, statements in our "Letter to Shareholders" and under "Management's Discussion and Analysis of Financial Condition and Results of Operations" and "Quantitative and Qualitative Disclosures About Market Risk" contain forward-looking statements.
+Where, in any forward-looking statement, we express an expectation or belief as to future results or events, such expectation or belief is expressed in good faith and believed to have a asonable basis, but there can be no assurance that the expectation or belief will result or be achieved or accomplished.
+The following include some but not all of the factors that could cause actual results or events to differ materially from those anticipated.

-- Charter's ability to sustain and grow revenue and cash flow from operations by offering video, internet, voice, advertising and other services to residential and commercial customers, to adequately meet the customer experience demands in its markets and to maintain and grow its customer base, particularly in the face of increasingly aggressive competition, the need for innovation and the related capital expenditures. - the impact of competition from other market participants, including but not limited to incurribent telephone companies, direct broadcast satellite operators, wireless broadband and telephone providers, digital subscriber line ("DSL") providers, video provided over the Internet and providers of advertising over the Internet; general business conditions, economic uncertainty or downturn, high unemployment levels and the level of activity in the housing sector; - Charter's ability to obtain programming at reasonable prices or to raise prices to offset, in whole or in part, the effects of higher programming costs (including retransmission consents); - the development and deployment of new products and technologies, including cloud-based user interface, Spectrum Guide downloadable security for set top boxes; - failure to protect the security of personal information about the customers of our operating subsidiary and equity affiliate, subjecting us to costly government enforcement actions or private litigation and reputational damage; - changes in, or failure or inability to comply with, government regulations, including, without limitation, regulations of the Federal Communications Commission, and adverse outcomes from regulatory proceedings; - the effects of governmental regulation on our business or potential business combination transactions; - any events that disrupt Charter's networks, information systems or properties and impair its operating activities and negatively impact its reputation; - the ability of suppliers and vendors to deliver products, equipment, software and services; - the outcome of any pending or threatened litigation; - · availability of qualified personnel; - changes in the nature of key strategic relationships with partners, vendors and joint venturers; - the availability and access, in general, of funds to meet debt obligations prior to or when they become due and to fund operations and necessary capital expenditures, either through (i) cash on hand, (ii) free cash flow, or (iii) access to the capital or credit markets,
+- Charter's ability to sustain and grow revenue and cash flow from operations the ability of Charter and our company to comply with all covenants in by offering video, Internet, voice, advertising and other services to residential and commercial customers, to adequately meet the customer experience demands in its markets and to maintain and grow its customer base, particularly in the face of increasingly aggressive competition, the need for innovation and the related capital expenditures; - . the impact of competition from other market participants, including but not limited to incumbent telephone companies, direct broadcast satellite ators, wireless broadband and telephone providers, digital subscriber line ("DSL") providers, video provided over the Internet and providers of advertising over the Internet; general business conditions, econom uncertainty or downturn, high unemployment levels and the level of activity in the housing sector; - Charter's ability to obtain programming at reasonable prices or to raise prices to offset, in whole or in part, the effects of higher programming costs (including retransmission cons - . the development and deployment of new products and technologies. including cloud-based user interface, Spectrum Guide downloadable security for set top boxes; - . failure to protect the security of personal information about the customers of our operating subsidiary and equity affiliate, subj us to costly government enforcement actions or private litigation and - . changes in, or failure or inability to comply with, government regulations including, without limitation, regulations of the Federal Communications Commission, and adverse outcomes from regulatory proceedings; - . the effects of governmental regulation on our business or potential business combination transactions; - · any events that disrupt Charter's networks, information systems or properties and impair its operating activities and negatively impact its reputation - . the ability of suppliers and vendors to deliver products, equipment, software and services; - the outcome of any pending or threatened litigation - · availability of qualified personnel: - changes in the nature of key strategic relationships with partners, vendors and joint venturers - . the availability and access, in general, of funds to meet debt obligations prior to or when they become due and to fund operations and necessary capital expenditures, either through (i) cash on hand, (ii) free cash flow, or (iii) access to the capital or credit markets;